-If you’re a newbie, I’d recommend starting with an easy embroidery stitch that’s beginner-friendly, such as the simple lazy daisy stitch, then come back and learn this one.
+If you're a newbie, start with an easy embroidery stitch that's beginner-friendly, such as the simple lazy daisy stitch, then come back and learn this one.

 - Start with a small single stitch going side to side then come up near the beginning of the stitch.
 The beginning for this tutorial will be on the left but you can also start from the right.

-- You’ll be creating a row of loops and while you don’t necessarily need any tools for this I found it to be much more manageable using a piece of copper wire bent at the tip.
-I also curled up the other end so it can be wrapped around my finger so I can hold the wire in place.
-Using a tool will help you make loops that are consistent in size.
+- Next, create a row of loops.
+You don't necessarily need any tools for this, but I found it to be much more manageable using a piece of copper wire bent at both ends.
+One end will be to hold the loops while the bend on the other end can be wrapped around your finger to hold the wire in place.

 - Then slide your needle halfway up through the small stitch.

-Keep your wire in place and pull your needle and thread through.
-Then nudge your loop over to the side where you started.
+Keep your wire in place and pull your needle and thread through the small stitch, then nudge your loop over to the side where you started.

-You’ll repeat these steps until you reach the end of your small stitch.
-You can make as many loops as you’d like.
+Repeat these steps to create more loops until you reach the end of your small stitch.
+You can make as many loops as you'd like.
 The more you add the wider the popcorn lazy daisy stitch will be.